 This module extends your planning of personal and professional development in engineering enabling you to further develop the skills you need to achieve professional engineering status.
 Team working plays an important role.
-You’ll develop these skills through enjoyable, interactive learning activities at a week-long compulsory residential school held in a UK university.
-With the support of experienced tutors you will undertake laboratory, analysis and design work as carried out by engineers.
-You will continue to explore the world of professional engineering as you further develop and practise a range of key skills needed in your workplace and for study.
+You’ll develop these skills through remote practical engineering activities, using a home experiment kit.
+This replaces a week-long compulsory residential school that we’ve cancelled due to the uncertainty raised by the COVID-19 pandemic.
+With the support of experienced tutors, you’ll explore real-world engineering phenomena and undertake analysis and design work as carried out by engineers.
+You'll continue to explore the world of professional engineering as you further develop and practise a range of key skills needed in your workplace and for study.

 What you will study

 In this OU level 2 module you’ll have the opportunity to develop the skills to support you in attaining your chosen qualification in engineering.
 It is a compulsory module of the OU Bachelor of Engineering (Honours) (Q65) and Master of Engineering (M04) and is not available for standalone study.

 The collection, use and manipulation of data will be examined together with developing these into meaningful results that can be successfully communicated.

 As part of the skills development, you’ll take part in practical engineering activities.
 You’ll work in small teams, under the guidance of experienced tutors, carrying out engineering tasks and solving problems.
 You’ll also gain practical skills in taking measurements, analysing data, seeking and evaluating information, modelling, as well as further developing your presentation skills.

 You will learn